What I Don’t Believe: Heresy and Apostasy

 God’s truth is that He is the source of power and it has more to do with trust in Him than enchantments and incantations.

-(p) Jesus did not suffer in torment in hell nor did He “die spiritually” – the atonement was completed on the cross when Jesus said “It is finished” and He paid the wages of sin with His death.
+(p) Jesus was tormented in hell – Jesus did not suffer in torment in hell nor did He “die spiritually” – the atonement was completed on the cross when Jesus said “It is finished” and He paid the wages of sin with His death.

-(q) We are not “little gods” in the sense that we are or become any kind or form of “deity”.
+(q) little gods – We are not “little gods” in the sense that we are or become any kind or form of “deity”.
+Also the belief that God “reproduced” and that man is the same as God, making God lower than the angels (Heb 2:7).
+Everything God created reproduces after its kind, but that cannot be applied to the Creator.
+Our being in the image of God does not make us the same as God.
 Verses wrested to support the “little gods” notion (Ps 82:6; John 10:34) are actually referring to judges acting as representatives of God or acting with the authority of judgement as “gods”.
 Anything we are or become is by abiding in Jesus not taking His place.

-(r) Beliefs such as Jesus was a man who God inhabited from his baptism until death on the cross
+(r) Beliefs such as Jesus was a man who God inhabited from his baptism until death on the cross, or that Jesus was a man who became enlightened and shows us how to become a “god”.

 (s) Beliefs such as Jesus needed to be “born again” (note He said “ye” not “we” in John 3:7).